yarrabowmen/yarrabowmen.github.io/content/membership.md

 * Attend weekly events.
 * Actively participate in the club’s future.
 New ideas and suggestions are always welcome.

-## Guidelines and exceptions for all members
+## Guidelines and expectations for all members

 Registered Club Members and Visitors must sign in on the attendance book in the club room.
 This is a condition of the club’s insurance policy and participation guidelines.
 A failure to comply can open the club to liability or void our insurance coverage.